✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 📋

-Operating in the established suburban corridors near The Savannahs Recreation Area, our teams focus on maintaining clearance for public rights-of-way while protecting the private property value of Fort Pierce residents.
+Operating in the established suburban corridors near The Savannahs Recreation Area, our teams focus on maintaining safe clearance, controlled execution, and strong property protection while serving homeowners across Fort Pierce.

-Our daily service loop covers Fort Pierce and extends to Lakewood Park, Ankona, Cana, ensuring that arborist teams are never more than 30 minutes from The Savannahs Recreation Area for urgent tree removal requests.
+Our daily service loop covers Fort Pierce and extends to Lakewood Park, Ankona, Cana, helping dispatch teams stay close to The Savannahs Recreation Area for planned and hazardous removals.

 Fort Pierce Service Status

 Review cabling on Sabal Palms, Slash Pines, Live Oaks near The Savannahs Recreation Area this month.
-Fort Pierce specialists pair this with Emergency Storm Cleanup for stability.
+Fort Pierce specialists pair this with Tree Removal for stability.

 Local Service Hub